Gadget-Software/deprecated-website/README.md

-### HOW_TO
+### For Development

-first- clone to local machine, and cd into the project directory
+clone to local machine, and cd into the project directory

-second- install dependencies with: npm install
+install dependencies with: `npm install`

-third- toss it up into chrome with: npm start; and get going.
+serve and open in web browser with: `npm start`